MicrosoftDocs/azure-stack-docs/azure-stack/user/kubernetes-aks-engine-release-notes.md

 -   With aks-engine v0.43.1, the default frequency settings for the cloud provider to perform its control loop and other tasks don't work well with Azure Stack Hub Resource Manager threshold limits for incoming requests.
 This update changes defaults for Azure Stack Hub to reduce the retry load to Azure Stack Hub Resource Manager ([\#2861](https://github.com/Azure/aks-engine/issues/2861)).

--   New verification step in aks-engine will result in either execution stopping or displaying warnings if api model json file contains properties not supported by Azure Stack Hub ([\#2717](https://github.com/Azure/aks-engine/issues/2717)).
+-   New verification step in aks-engine will result in either execution stopping or displaying warnings if API model json file contains properties not supported by Azure Stack Hub ([\#2717](https://github.com/Azure/aks-engine/issues/2717)).

 -   With a new verification check-in, the aks-engine will validate availability of the version of the AKS base image needed for the version of aks-engine executing ([\#2342](https://github.com/Azure/aks-engine/issues/2342)).
 This will occur after parsing the api model file and before calling the Azure Stack Hub Resource Manager.

--   New aks-engine option "--control-plane-only" in the "upgrade" command allows the user to upgrade operations to target only the master Virtual Machines ([\#2635](https://github.com/Azure/aks-engine/issues/2635)).
+-   New aks-engine option "--control-plane-only" in the `upgrade` command allows the user to upgrade operations to target only the master Virtual Machines ([\#2635](https://github.com/Azure/aks-engine/issues/2635)).

 -   Updates to Linux Kernel version 4.15.0-1071-azure for Ubuntu 16.04-LTS.
 See "[Package: linux-image-4.15.0-1071-azure (4.15.0-1071.76) \[security\]](https://packages.ubuntu.com/xenial/linux-image-4.15.0-1071-azure)" for details.

 -   New hyperkube updates to support Kubernetes versions 1.14.8 and 1.15.10.

--   Update kubectl to match the version of Kubernetes for the cluster..
+-   Update kubectl to match the version of Kubernetes for the cluster.
 This component is available in the Kubernetes cluster control plane nodes, you can run it by SSH into a master.

 -   Updates for the Azure Container Monitor add-on with latest [February 2020 release](https://github.com/microsoft/Docker-Provider/blob/ci_feature_prod/README.md) ([\#2850](https://github.com/Azure/aks-engine/issues/2850)).